prebid/prebid.github.io/dev-docs/modules/userId.md

 There is no special registration or configuration for PubCommon ID.

+Add it to your Prebid.js package with:

+{: .alert.alert-info :}
+gulp build --modules=userId

+{: .alert.alert-warning :}
+For historic reasons, PubCommon is bundled with the User ID module in Prebid.js 1.x and 2.x.
+This will change in Prebid.js 3.0, which will require specifically adding pubCommonIdSystem to the gulp build command

 ### PubCommon ID Examples

 1) Publisher supports PubCommonID and first party domain cookie storage